-Musical literacy facilitates musical learning and performance in multiple settings.
+☐ Musical literacy facilitates musical learning and performance in multiple settings.

-Students will demonstrate an understanding that music literacy facilitates music learning by performing and reading whole notes.
+Students will demonstrate an understanding that music literacy facilitates music learning by performing and writing sixteenth notes, and reading from the treble staff.

 Playing Instruments

 Students will play instruments, alone and with others, to perform a varied repertoire of music.